 What to know about masks

-In general, if you are in public and can not maintain six feet of social distancing, you are required to wear a mask.
+While they are not required by mandate in all public places by state or local government, if you are in public and can not maintain six feet of social distancing, you are highly encouraged to wear a mask.
 Wearing a mask is known to help slow the spread of COVID-19.
-There are some exemptions to the mask requirement, including medical exemptions that can be viewed here.
+Most private businesses do require the wearing of masks inside their business.

 – January 19, Tennessee Governor Bill Lee issued Executive Order No. 74, superseding previous orders, again allowing social gatherings of 10 or more people while still encouraging social distancing.

 Follow these for the latest real-time updates and information:

 - • The Tennessee Pledge, the state of Tennessee’s roadmap to the reopening of businesses in 89 of the state’s 95 counties.